foliant-docs/foliantcontrib.dbdoc/README.md

 field | description
 ----- | -----------
-schema | filter by PostgreSQL database schema table_name | filter by database table names
+schema | filter by database schema table_name | filter by database table names

 The syntax for using filters in configuration files is following: